stevengonsalvez/stevengonsalvez.github.io/_devto/productivity-series/03-ai/16-04-2025-03-01-ai-capabilities.md

 Ever tried to explain a coding problem to a non-technical friend?
 You start enthusiastically, but within minutes their eyes glaze over, and they're mentally planning their grocery list while nodding politely.

-That's basically what using the wrong AI for coding feels like.
+That’s basically what using the wrong AI coding assistant feels like.

 So what separates the AI tools that "get it" from those that just smile and nod?
 Let's break it down.